West Chester Campus

 Advisor: Susan Wysor-Nguema

 The purpose of this organization is to create a safe environment that works to empower, advocate, and join mothers and people who support mothers on campus together as they receive and exchange support from one another.
-SuperMoms of WCU will work to ensure that rights and privileges are shared by all equally and promote a successful educational journey at West Chester University.
+SuperMoms of WCU will work to ensure that rights and privileges are shared by all equally and promote a successful educational journey.
 SuperMoms of WCU will also work to make sure all concerns of mothers/students are heard and acted upon appropriately.
 BSW students founded and operate SuperMoms however the organization is open to all students at WCU.

-Student membership applications to NASW can be found in the lobby of our department located at 114 Rosedale Avenue.
-Student are also encouraged during their junior year prior to entering the field to join NASW.
-For more information or to express interest in attending an NASW conference, please contact any faculty person.
+Student are also encouraged to join NASW.
+To express interest in attending a NASW conference, please contact any faculty person.